blainehansen/macro-ts/README.md

 ## Dev mode

-By default these settings are used when typchecking: `noUnusedParameters: true`, `noUnusedLocals: true`, `preserveConstEnums: false`, and `removeComments: true`.
+By default these settings are used when typechecking: `noUnusedParameters: true`, `noUnusedLocals: true`, `preserveConstEnums: false`, and `removeComments: true`.

 These settings are all more appropriate for a release quality build.
 Both the config file and the cli however support a "dev" mode that inverts all these settings to their more lenient form.